oracle-livelabs/pts/langchain-rag-23ai/introduction/introduction.md

-# 7 Easy Steps to Building a RAG application with Oracle AI Vector Search and LangChain
+# AI Vector Search - 7 Easy Steps to Building a RAG application with Oracle AI Vector Search and LangChain

 ## About this Workshop